I Think We're Alone Now: Critical response

 Girls Aloud's cover of the song was widely slated by music critics.
 An unidentified staff writer at WalesOnline described it as "cheap, obnoxious, totally pointless and, destined to be loved only by people too out of their heads on Christmas spirit to know any better".
 Adam Burling of musicOMH exclaimed, "Christmas does funny things to people.
 Even pop groups as reliably excellent at singles as Girls Aloud toss out pointless, lazy covers in a ruthless attempt to snare that coveted seasonal chart-topper from The X Factors clutches."
 A BBC Music review of The Sound of Girls Aloud chose to "ignore the Xmas party cover".
 Yahoo!
 Music stated "the karaoke rendition[s] of [...]
 Tiffany's 'I Think We're Alone Now' really drag this collection down".
-On the other hand, John Murphy of musicOMH said the cover "actually does the impossible by making Tiffany's version sound good".
+John Murphy of musicOMH unfavorably contrasted the cover with Tiffany's rendition, saying the former "actually does the impossible by making Tiffany's version sound good".